IntegReady/php-first-data-api/README.md

 In these examples:
 * API_LOGIN is the Terminal Gateway ID of your commerce terminal.
 * API_KEY is the password you generate in the terminal screen.
+* HMAC_ID is the HMAC ID of your commerce terminal.
+* HMAC_KEY is the HMAC Key you generate in the terminal screen.

 ### Examples: